crazyBaboon/blender_mathematics/README.md

 #
 This is the official supporting repo for youtube series on blender mathematics: https://youtu.be/Za1dEvyHSag

-Go and like them videos now to support me.
-Also the videos explain how to use these python scripts.
+Go and like them videos if you want to support the work i do.
+The videos explain how to use these python scripts.
 #
 Each folder is an independent unit, and their scripts are self-sufficient.
 #